hp-70s/hp-70s/README.md

 ## Hi there 👋
-- 🔭 I’m currently working on my studies
+- 🔭 I’m currently working on my life
-- 🌱 I’m currently learning Electronic Information Engineering
+- 🌱 I’m currently learning
-- 💬 Ask me about about my major
+- 💬 Ask me about about anything
 - ⚡ Fun fact: The sky is still full of afterglow

 <!--